-Applying the right solutions in every facet of the R&D process shorten cycle times and accelerates value.
+Applying the right solutions in every facet of the R&D process shortens cycle times and accelerates value.

-Virtualizing & Augmenting Clinical Trials
+Virtualizing and Augmenting Clinical Trials

-The challenges associated with recruiting for clinical trials along with the cost associated with non-virtual trials are major contributors to the expenditure and unsustainability of Pharma R&D. Virtual decentralized clinical trials (DCT) can help alleviate that burden.
-Pharma companies will need to adopt the approach and scale to maximize the benefits.
-In conjunction with DCT, prior to human trials animal testing can also be transformed through 3R technology, computation modelling, single cell analytics and 'organs on chip'.
+The challenges associated with recruiting for clinical trials along with the cost associated with non-virtual trials are major contributors to the expenditure and unsustainability of Pharma R&D. Virtual Decentralized Clinical Trials (DCT) can help alleviate that burden.
+Pharma companies will need to adopt this approach and scale to maximize the benefits.
+In conjunction with DCT, prior to human trial, animal testing can also be transformed through 3R technology, computation modelling, single cell analytics, and "organ on chip" solutions.
 This both reduces the need for animal testing and accelerates the process.
-In addition, RWE can be leveraged to augment clinical trial data to shorten the cycle on the back end.
+Moreover, RWE can be leveraged to augment clinical trial data to shorten the cycle on the back end.

-People Transformation: Organizational Embedding & Culture Change
+People Transformation: Organizational Embedding and Culture Change

 Behind new digital capabilities and expanding analytics, there are still people.
-In early phase research, an expedited 'realization and release' culture needs to be adopted.
-Often, researchers and their corresponding team 'realize' the unlikely success of a molecule but are unwilling to terminate a project which they are endeared to given the time, effort and hope invested.
-To minimize the resulting long-term consequences, embedding artificial intelligence and appropriate incentives can help ensure these low probability options are 'released' from process, meaning the project ended and resources reallocated.
-Doing this more rapidly in early stages, can increase the probability of success in later stages where the cost of failure is much higher.
-More broadly, the research and investigator community will need adapt to a new paradigm of work where both humans and machines (AI, IA and Connected Device) need to work together in smart laboratories and virtual clinical trials.
+In early phase research, an expedited "realization and release" culture needs to be adopted.
+Often, researchers and their corresponding team "realize" the unlikely success of a molecule but are unwilling to terminate a project in which they have invested time, effort, and hope.
+To minimize the resulting long-term consequences, embedding artificial intelligence and appropriate incentives can help ensure these low probability options are released from the process, meaning the project ended and resources reallocated.
+Doing this more rapidly in the early stages can increase the probability of success in later stages, when the cost of failure is much higher.
+More broadly, the research and investigator community will need adapt to a new paradigm of work, where both humans and machines (AI, IA, and Connected Device) need to work together in smart laboratories and virtual clinical trials.